- Rogan Kersh, Provost

 College COVID-19 Advisory Team

-This team of faculty members, collaborating alongside the Dean of the College, have worked to respond to the pandemic and develop plans for the College’s fall semester.
+This team of faculty members, collaborating alongside the Dean of the College, have worked to respond to the pandemic and develop plans for the College’s 2020-2021 school year.

 Operations Planning Groups